mucsci-students/2022fa-475-Dreadcore/README.md

 Update 1.1.2 - Prepare to Die!
 - Made some UI changes.
 Particularly the death screen.
 You'll find that it's a lot more Souls-like!
 - Made it so the boss's health resets every time you die.
 Now you'll actually have to git gud! >:)
-- Added 2 Mega Dragon heads at the top of the boss room.
+- Added 2 Mega Dragon Sentries at the top of the boss room.
 This'll prevent players from staying in 1 spot for too long.

+Update 1.1.3
+- Fixed an exploit where the Dragon Sentries would permanently shut off when the player activates Spider Mode while in the turret's range, leaves the Sentry attack zone while in Spider Mode, and then returns to torso.
+- A prompt now shows up at the beginning of the game, telling the player how to heal.
+- Made the super janky staircase, right before the spider mode upgrade, slightly less janky.